 “Any patch of sunlight in a wood will show you something about the sun which you could never get from reading books on astronomy.
 These pure and spontaneous pleasures are ‘patches of Godlight’ in the woods of our experience.”

 The light in the forest last week was beautiful and brief.
 I was able to make a series of these forest ‘abstractions’ while on a short lunchtime walk.
 All were made within a few hundred meters of each other and then, the light was gone and the forest settled into an autumn gloom.

 So, drink in this warmth, this “Godlight’, and dance like the trees of the forest in a gentle breeze.
 Reach your arms to the sky and turn your head to bathe in the warmth of the autumn sun, for inevitably, this gift will fade, and snow and cold will slow our step.

-The golden glow was caused by golden maple leaves which covered the forest floor, between the delicate new growth on a gently sloping hillside.
+The golden glow was caused by bright yellow maple leaves which covered the forest floor, between the delicate new growth, on a gently sloping hillside.
 In the distance, some vestiges of green still shine through.

 Tamron SP 70-200mm f/2.8 Di VC USD @ 70 mm

 High resolution image can be viewed on 500px